me-bad-dev/RotaryEncoder/README.md

 # RotaryEncoder
-This library simplifies integrating rotary encoders with ESP32 and Arduino boards.
+This library simplifies integrating rotary encoders (KY-040, Megatron-MRX..) with ESP32 and Arduino boards.